Blog Home > Where to Inject Mounjaro - Safe Administration Guide

 Safety Precautions and Best Practices

 Administering Mounjaro (tirzepatide) safely is key.
-It's important to follow the right steps for a successful self-injection17.
+It's important to follow the right steps for a successful self-injection.
 A study found that people lost at least 15% of their weight over 72 weeks with Mounjaro.
-This is more than the 3% weight loss seen with a placebo17.
+This is more than the 3% weight loss seen with a placebo.
 Let's look at common mistakes to avoid, how to know if you're doing it right, and when to call your healthcare provider.

 Common Injection Mistakes to Avoid